ministryofjustice/robot-framework-test-ccms/Sikuli-Screenshot-Guide.md

 - Interact with the element
 - Take a screenshot of the element.
 Ensure that the borders of the element is contained within the screenshot.
 - Sikuli will click on the first occurrence of the image if there are multiple.
 If you have multiple occurrences of something and want to click on a particular one, ensure that you’ve captured a unique surrounding detail around the element within the screenshot.
+- Beware of colours that may change from user to user such as themes of a browser - these are likely to fail matching on other peoples machines.

 Q) How can I check the presence or absence of content on the screen?
 ----